Skip to main content

 Mansaf

-Jordan's iconic national dish featuring lamb cooked in fermented dried yogurt sauce (jameed), served over rice and flatbread, traditionally eaten communally with the right hand.
+Jordan's national dish: lamb cooked in a fermented dried-yogurt sauce (jameed) and served over rice and flatbread, eaten communally by hand from a shared platter.

 Allergens: